-\textbf{Depth Encoding:} Conventional 2D-CNNs are unable to exploit rich geometric features from raw depth images.
-An alternative way is to encode raw depth images into other representations that are suitable to 2D-CNN.
-Hoft et al.\cite{hoft2014fast} used a simplified version of the histogram of oriented gradients (HOG) to represent depth channel from RGB-D scenes.
-Gupta et al.\cite{guptalearning} and Aman et al.\cite{lin2017cascaded} calculated three new channels named horizontal disparity, height above ground and angle with gravity (HHA) from the raw depth images.
-Liu et al.\cite{liu2018rgb} point out a limitation of HHA that some scenes may not be enough horizontal and vertical planes.
-Hence, they propose a novel gravity direction detection method with vertical lines fitted to learn better representation.
-Hazirbas et al.\cite{hazirbas2016fusenet} also argue that HHA representation has a high computational cost and contains less information than the raw depth images.
-They propose an architecture called FuseNet that consists of two encoder-decoder branches, including a depth branch and an RGB branch, which directly encodes depth information with a lower computational load.
+\textbf{Depth Encoding:} Traditional 2D CNNs cannot effectively capture the rich geometric features from raw depth images.
+An alternative approach is to transform raw depth images into representations better suited for 2D CNNs.
+Hoft et al.~\cite{hoft2014fast} used a simplified version of the histogram of oriented gradients to represent the depth channels from RGB-D scenes.
+Gupta et al.~\cite{guptalearning} and Aman et al.~\cite{lin2017cascaded} derived three new channels from the raw depth images, including horizontal disparity, height above ground, and angle with gravity (HHA).
+Liu et al.~\cite{liu2018rgb} identified a limitation of HHA, noting that some scenes may lack sufficient horizontal and vertical planes.
+To address this problem, they propose a novel gravity direction detection method using vertical lines to improve representation learning.
+Hazirbas et al.~\cite{hazirbas2016fusenet} also argued that the HHA representation has a high computational cost and contains less information than raw depth images.
+They introduced an architecture called FuseNet, which has two encoder-decoder branches—a depth branch and an RGB branch—that directly encode depth information while reducing computational complexity.